Memestatic/Sports-Center-Management-System/README.md

 # Sports Center Management System
 ## The Sports Center Management System is designed to help manage and organize sports center activities.
-It provides features for scheduling, member management, and and resource allocation.
+It provides features for scheduling, member management, and resource allocation.

 ### You can check project's documentation and usage examples in [Raport.pdf](https://github.com/Memestatic/Sports-Center-Management-System/blob/main/Raport.pdf) file.